juggperc/thestash-tauri/README.md

 # the stash

-A black and white, boxy-designed MP3/WAV storage website built with Next.js and shadcn/ui.
+MP3/WAV storage website built with Next.js and shadcn/ui

-## Features
+built for leakers, collectors, and producers

-- 🎵 Upload and store MP3/WAV files
+## lore
-- 🏷️ Tag tracks with key, BPM, and custom tags
+i just built this for myself using Composer 1. i needed a mac app that would tag and sort my music, and i wanted it to work the way i would like it to. initially, i had beatdetektor auto-analysing bpm of songs but vibecoding is braindead so i had to just provide a link to tunebat lol.

-- 🔍 Filter by key and BPM (exact or range)
+## features

-- 📱 Fully responsive design
+- 🎵 upload and store MP3/WAV files
-- 🎨 Black and white aesthetic with 90-degree angles
+- 🏷️ tag tracks with key, BPM, and custom tags
-- ✨ Subtle animations throughout
+- 🔍 filter by key and BPM (exact or range)
-- 🔄 Collapsible animated sidebar
+- 📱 fully responsive design (depends on your definition of responsive)
-- 📊 Tags and statistics page
+- 📊 tags and statistics page

-## Getting Started
+## getting started (if u new to dis)

 1. Install dependencies:
 ```bash